jahsonjb/linux-essentials-lab/README.md

 - Identify kernel & distro (`uname -r`, `/etc/os-release`)
 - Navigate with absolute/relative paths and wildcards
 - Install/remove packages with APT and DNF
-- Manage users, groups, and permissions (chmod, chown, ACL)
+- Manage users, groups, and permissions (chmod, chown, ACLs)
 - Inspect processes/services with `systemctl` and `journalctl`
-- Configure IPs, routes, and firewalls
+- Configure IPs, routes, and name resolution
 - Write/run a bash script and schedule with `cron`
 - Mount and test filesystems with `/etc/fstab`
-- Troubleshoot common break/fix scenarios (DNS, fstab)
+- Troubleshoot common issues (DNS, fstab)

 ---